 Here's an exaggerated example of autocratic leadership from a Cathay Pacific Airways commercial:

-While we don't know for sure how the executive in the video leads every day, we can assume that his jerk behaviors lend themselves to an autocratic leadership style that matches the definition, above.
-He's probably a dictator.
+While we don't know for sure how the executive in the video leads every day, we can assume that these jerk behaviors lend themselves to an autocratic leadership style that meads to being called a dictator behind his back.

-This is the ability to cultivate, sustain or build a positive sense of self (self-confidence) in other people.
-His ability to do that, with every person on his team, evokes in me now (20 years later) and then - trust, loyalty, thoughts of appreciation and a willingness to work hard for him and with him.
+Tony's ability to build a positive sense of self in with every person on his team, evokes in me now (20 years later) and then - trust, loyalty, thoughts of appreciation and a willingness to work hard for him and with him.

 Here's How Tony Demonstrated the Cultivate a Positive Sense of Self in Others leadership skill:

 For a free leadership skill quiz and three actions you can take right now to build your ability to Cultivate a Positive Sense of Self in Others, go to page 2 of this article.